- Publisher: Nintendo

 + Some of the songs get me pumped.

-- Poor frame rate, even with a relative lack of graphical detail.
+- Poor frame rate, even with a lack of graphical detail.

 - As a result, the game doesn't control well, either.